browserengineering/book/book/styles.md

 The case for percentage sizes has to handle a tricky edge case: percentage sizes for the root `html` element.
-In that case the percentage is relative to the default font size:
+In that case the percentage is relative to the default font size:[^why-parse]

+[^why-parse]: This code has to parse and unparse font sizes because
+    our `style` field stores strings; in a real browser the computed style is stored parsed so this doesn't have to happen.

 ``` {.python indent=12}
 if node.parent: